ractivejs/ractivejs.github.io/legacy/0.7/Partials.md

 <a name="updating"></a>
 ## Updating Partials

-Partials may be reset after they are rendered using `resetPartial` as documented {{{ createLink 'ractive.resetPartial()' 'here' }}}.
+Partials may be reset after they are rendered using `resetPartial` as documented [here](ractive.resetPartial().md).
 A reset partial will update everywhere it is referenced, so if it is used multiple times or inherited by a component, those instances will be updated as well.
 If a component has a partial with the same name as a parent partial, partial resets will not affect it since it is a different partial.

 It should be noted that partials evaluate lazily, so it is possible to cause a single partial to update by wrapping it in a conditional section and causing the section to be hidden and re-shown.